jhegemann/OpenCapsule/README.md

 please cite the following articles!

 * Pendant capsule elastometry
-  J. Hegemann, S. Knoche, S. Egger, H. Rehage, and J. Kierfeld
+  J. Hegemann, S. Knoche, S. Egger, M. Kott, S. Demand, A. Unverfehrt, H. Rehage, and J. Kierfeld
   Journal of Colloid and Interface Science, ... to be published

 * Elastometry of deflated capsules: Elastic moduli from shape and wrinkle analysis